openharmony/docs/en/application-dev/quick-start/introduction-to-arkts.md

     console.log('someMethod called');
   }
   calculateAreaSize(): number {
-    this.someMethod() // calls another method and returns result return this.width * this.height;
+    this.someMethod(); // calls another method and returns result return this.width * this.height;
   }
 }